 Believe that you are God’s co-worker in the battle for salvation.
 Others may not see or realize what we do for love of them.
 God does.
 Acts done in love glorify Him, and they become acts of the Church, acts of Christ.

 And our sins? - even our secret sins?
 I am sorry to say that they can confound God’s life and work in us, and for others.
 They stall or obstruct the progress of Grace.
 As spiritual people, as faithful souls aware of the meaning of God’s grace, we know that these hurtful acts or habits – even when they are unseen by anyone – thwart the forward movement toward Christ’s Kingdom.

 Our sins don’t have to be the final word.
-Christ already won the victory over sin once for all.
+Christ already won the victory over sin once and for all.
 We must join ourselves again to Him and His power.
 Our conversion, utilizing the Sacrament of Confession, making acts of contrition, acts of reparation, can correct and restore our direction toward Him who is the Way, Truth and Life.
-With His grace He may even choose to catapult us over some of the usual blockades, and hurry us toward heaven.
+With His grace He may even choose to catapult us over some of the usual blockades, and hurry us toward Heaven.
 He will help us walk slowly but surely on a path to Life.

 Acts of charity, and intentions of charity, while doing the most mundane tasks; kindness and gentleness toward those whom we find difficult; enduring injustice patiently: these are golden keys that unlock doors that may otherwise seem without access.
 We know this and believe, because we are people who profess a supernatural dimension to our lives.
 This spiritual level is real.
 It is an extraordinary and powerful realm constantly made new and alive in God.
 This love of God, and love of neighbor for God’s sake, is the secret ingredient.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *